dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 layout: post
 categories: three.js
 id: 172
-updated: 2018-04-12 11:54:12
+updated: 2021-05-01 09:27:55
-version: 1.6
+version: 1.7
 ---

 In this post I will be writing about the [BufferGeometryLoader](https://threejs.org/docs/index.html#api/loaders/BufferGeometryLoader) in[three.js](https://threejs.org/).
 The Buffer Geometry Loader is one of several loaders in three.js that can be used to load an external JSON asset.

-In three.js if you want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), it will have to be converted to a standard JSON format used by three.js. luckly there is an ofishal plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r91/utils/exporters/blender).
+In three.js if you want to import a 3d model that has been created in a 3d modeling program like [blender](https://www.blender.org/), and if you want to use the built in buffer geometry loader rather than an additional extremal file, it will have to be converted to a standard JSON format used by three.js and the built in Buffer Geometry Loader.
+Luckily there is an official plugin to do just that for blender at least in the three.js repositories [exporters folder](https://github.com/mrdoob/three.js/tree/r91/utils/exporters/blender).
 The Buffered Geometry loader can be used to load a JSON file that has a type of BufferGeometry.

+There are other options though when it comes to loading assets into three.js though, one way would be to use the [Collada file loader](/2021/04/30/threejs-dae-collada-loader/), which will allow for me to load files that are the default export format used by blender.
+This way I do not have to bother adding a plugin to blender, but I do have to add an additional file to load Collada Files as that loader is not built into three.js like that of the Buffer Geometry loader.

 <!-- more -->